-New cyclist laws came into play today in New South Wales.
-Motorists must be at least one metre away from a cyclist when passing, and 1.5 metres when exceeding 60km/h.
+Considering talk that the RACV is pushing for Victoria to follow in the footsteps of its New South Wales neighbours regarding passing distances for cyclists, we got thinking about some road rules that might catch you unawares.
+If you haven't heard, motorists must be at least one metre away from a cyclist when passing, and 1.5 metres when exceeding 60km/h.
 While this may not always seem possible (there’s not a lot of room on our roads as it is) the legislation does permit drivers to cross the centre dividing line or drive on a flat dividing strip, if it is safe to do so.

 You’re stuck at the front of the traffic lights during peak hour and suddenly you hear a siren creeping up behind you.
 An ambulance is trying to get past, so you creep forward through the red light to give them space to get through.
 You’re doing the right thing, right?
 WRONG!
 This is actually illegal, though you probably won’t get booked because emergency services are in a hurry.
 But if you cause an accident or activate a red-light camera, you’re at fault.